+REVIEWS

+TOP BLOGS OF THE WEEK

 To view individual blogs visit www.schoolsweek.co.uk/reviews

-Our blog reviewer of the week is Jill Berry, a former head turned educational consultant, author and Twitter addict @jillberry102 to a happy team By @ladybarkbark

-Being a Head of Faculty - A guide

-My first choice this week is a few months old, but I came across it only recently (the joy of Twitter).
+Our blog reviewer of the week is Jill Berry, a former head turned educational consultant, author and Twitter addict @jillberry102 Being a Head of Faculty - A guide to a happy team By @ladvbarkbark My first choice this week is a few months old, but I came across it only recently (the joy of Twitter).
 Sarah Barker talks succinctly here about what she thinks makes for effective faculty or department leadership.
 This is astute, grounded and sensible advice, much of which I suggest is relevant to leaders at all levels: be approachable, address perceptions, understand and value your team and show your appreciation, share the load, show loyalty and humanity.
 Absolutely.
 And the floodgates opened By @OHaganCarmel